April 24

 Jesus did not use the word "afterlife."
 He used the word "heaven."
 In one of his stories, he tells of a vineyard owner, symbolizing God, who generously invites everyone to be part of heaven.
 Our job is merely to work in God's vineyard, doing God's work.
 Everyone who works receives the same wage, that is, the experience of heaven, or in terms of the movie "Hereafter," the "afterlife."

 One of the central thoughts of Christianity is of course the existence of the afterlife.
 Whether we can prove that it exists or not has been the subject of hundreds of books.
 There may be indications that such a life exists, as the movie suggests, but for the Christian, it really does not matter whether it can be proved scientifically.
 Christians believe that it exists.
 Once they have believed it, their lives take on meaning.
-In terms of Jesus' story, they agree to do God's work, and then they will receive their reward of heaven.
+In terms of Jesus's story, they agree to do God's work, and then they will receive their reward of heaven.

 Knowledge of a good ending is an incentive to work diligently toward such an end.
 If we do God's work, and do it well, living a truly Christian life, a happy "afterlife" will be ours.
-Such was Jesus' doctrine.
+Such was Jesus's doctrine.
 It should be the guide for every Christian.

 PRAYER